We've been around for awhile. Here's the questions we hear most.

 - Could I fall out?

-Going for a short swim is always a possibility, but as a general rule, if you are scared about falling out, you probably won’t fall out.
+Going for a short swim is always a possibility on a rafting trip.
 All of our guides go over an extensive safety speech before the trip begins, which includes how to keep yourself in the raft and the proper way to sit.
 We find that the people who are worried about falling listen carefully to these suggestions.

 However, if you do fall out, there is no need to panic.
 Everyone wears a Class V life jacket that will keep you head above the level of the water.
 Most of our rapids end in pools or calm sections before the next wave, so we can get you back in the raft fairly quick if you happen to fall out.